Pyrenochaeta terrestris: Host range and distribution

 P. terrestris has been documented as a widespread saprophyte and a weak parasite to a lot of hosts.
 The biggest losses caused by this disease are usually from a disease complex including the genii Fusarium, Pythium, Rhizoctonia and Helminthosporium.
 "In 1941 it was reported to survive on soybean, pea, cane, millet, oats, barley, wheat, corn, squash, cucumber, cantaloupe, muskmelon, tomato, pepper, eggplant, cauliflower, carrot, spinach, and onion with reports of high disease to no disease damage".
 P. terrestris is adapted to temperate, sub-temperate, and tropical climates due to its ability to survive in a broad range of pH, temperatures, and soil types.

 Disease cycle and epidemiology

 P. terrestris can survive as deep as 45 cm in the soil.
 It will survive in the soil as a pycnidia spore, in plant roots, or plant debris of susceptible disease.
 Seeds cannot be infected.
 The root tips of onions are penetrated directly by hyphae.
 Colonies of the fungus will grow on the root or a few centimeters away from the root tip.
 The fungus will extend throughout the root system, but the pathogen does not infect the basal stem plate or scales of the bulb.
 Ideal soil temperature for this pathogen and development of the disease is 24-28 degrees Celsius.
 Plants infected early in the season develop a poor root system that cannot keep up with water uptake during hot temperatures; this results in great yield loss.

 Pink root

 Pink root is a plant disease that is caused by P. terrestris.
+This disease is very devastating to onion production in warmer climates.